 18th Kenya Boogie a Success

 This year's Kenya boogie was once again a fabulous event with over 126 skydivers who did over 3,000 jumps skydives, including 100 tandems all landing on a sparkling white beach.
-People travelled from the East and West Coasts of the US, lots of Brits, some Germans, Belgians, French, Dutch, Russians, South Africans, local Kenyan's (including Swiss/US national, an only US national and a Russian), a couple of people from Rwanda, and one person travelled all the way from Guyana.
+People traveled from the East and West Coasts of the US, lots of Brits, some Germans, Belgians, French, Dutch, Russians, South Africans, local Kenyan's (including Swiss/US national, an only US national and a Russian), a couple of people from Rwanda, and one person traveled all the way from Guyana.

 For many couples or families of whom only one person jumps, this is a good skydiving event to go to as there are a lot of non-skydiving activities.
 The pool at the hotel is nice and clean (although not really swoopable, it is considered not to have enough outs!), the lawns are nicely kept and covered in sun loungers for those who just want to get some rays.
 The beach is absolutely beautiful, with very fine sand and coral reefs quite close to the shore.
 One can see the reefs from the air and they were often used to determine where along the coast we should be exiting the plane to get back to the hotel taking into account the wind strength and direction.